History at St Andrew's

 • Inspiring and exciting through teaching, visits and visitors discussing their own experiences, and children reflecting upon their lives

-• Learning about key areas of history (within and outside of living memory) depending on their learning stage: including the Roman Empire, Victorians, Tudors, Egypt, Stone Age, Battle of Britain, Castles and Monarchs, Toys and Leisure of the past, Great Fire of London, Dinosaurs, and the Space Race
+• Learning about key areas of history (within and outside of living memory) depending on their learning stage: including the Roman Empire, Victorians, Tudors, Ancient Egypt, Stone Age, World War One & Two, Castles and Monarchs, Toys and Leisure of the past, Great Fire of London and the Space Race

 • Comparing the past with present day